100 Years of racetrack legends: 1967 - 1976

 Broker’s Tip

-Broker’s Tip was sold to American publisher Harry Steinberg of Boston, Massachusetts, who resided in Auckland but the colt was sent to Australia to be trained by former New Zealander Harold Riley who also selected the colt.
-The colt was called Broker’s Tip because a stockbroker friend of Harry’s from Florida gave him a good tip on the stock market.
+From 1929, breeder John Malcolm operated in partnership with his brother James at Te Rapa Stud.
+John went on to establish Kinross Stud in the mid 1950’s where he stood the Champion stallion Summertime.
+Broker’s Tip was sold to American publisher Harry Steinberg of Boston, Massachusetts, who resided in Auckland.
+The colt was sent to Australia to be trained by former New Zealander Harold Riley who also selected the colt at the Sale.
+The colt was called Broker’s Tip because a stockbroker friend of Harry’s from Florida had just given him a good tip on the stock market.

 At his third start at three he stepped up to stakes class and landed the STC Canterbury Guineas (Gr.2).
 A fifth in the STC Rosehill Guineas (Gr.1) and sixth in the AJC Derby (Gr.1) was followed by two further wins back at shorter distances.

-His 4YO season began with a fresh up win at Randwick then a second in the NSW Tatt’sRC Tramway Hcp (L) before gamely taking out the spring’s top mile, the AJC Epsom Hcp (Gr.1).
+His 4YO season began with a fresh up win at Randwick then a Listed second before gamely taking out the spring’s top mile, the AJC Epsom Hcp (Gr.1).
 After a fresh up second in the autumn he added his second Group 1, the STC Rawson Stakes.
 Three weeks later he landed the prestigious AJC Doncaster Hcp (Gr.1) by a neck and three days later he added the AJC All Aged Stakes (Gr.1).

 Broker’s Tip was sold for $135,000 to American interests but he remained in Australia for the spring and from five starts won the STC Canterbury Stakes (Gr.2), followed by fourths in the ATC Theo Marks Quality Hcp (L) and the AJC Epsom Hcp (Gr.1).
 He ended his Australian career with seconds in the AJC Craven Plate (L) and AJC George Main Stakes (Gr.1).

-In the USA he faced the starter eight times, won two handicaps on the turf at Gulfstream Park in Florida and placed second three times.
+In the USA he faced the starter eight times winning two Group 3 handicaps on the turf at Gulfstream Park in Florida and placing second three times.

 In 1973 he went to stud in Chile, where he sired Bethia, a Chilean Group 1 winner of the Clasico Mil Guineas and four further black-type winners.